 Step 6 – Thoroughly coat the brownie bombs in melted chocolate and place them on a baking sheet to dry.
 To speed up the process, you can chill the bombs again to get the chocolate to harden.
 Once the chocolate has set, decorate the brownie bombs with peanut butter royal icing.

 For the Peanut Butter Brownie Bombs

-Place about 1/4 cup powdered sugar in a bowl and set nearby.
-Like a baking sheet with parchment paper.
+- Place about 1/4 cup powdered sugar in a bowl and set nearby.
+Line a baking sheet with parchment paper.
 Remove bowl of peanut butter mixture from freezer.
-Scoop out 1 tablespoon of peanut butter mixture and drop it in the powdered sugar.
-Cover the peanut butter with sugar, then roll it into a ball in your hands.
-Place the peanut butter ball on the parchment paper.
-Repeat this step until all the peanut butter from the bowl has been used.
+Using a cookie scoop, scoop out 1 tablespoon of peanut butter mixture, drop it in the powdered sugar, and toss to coat.
+Roll the peanut butter into a ball and place on the prepared baking sheet.
+Repeat this step until all the peanut butter has been used.

-Place tray with peanut butter balls in the freezer and chill for another 15 minutes.
+- Place tray with peanut butter balls in the freezer and chill for another 15 minutes.